Don’t talk about politics.

 RULE 2.
 Stay Out Of Judgment and In Curiosity.

 If I asked you how many letters were in the English alphabet, you would probably say 26.

 … and you would be wrong.

 That’s 18 letters.

-You know that person you’re afraid to talk to because of what they might do?
+You know that person you’re afraid to talk to because of what they might say or do?

 … or how about that question you don’t want to ask because they will probably do something?